 - The presence of LAS in many commonly used household detergents gives rise to a variety of possible consumer contact scenarios including direct and indirect skin contact, inhalation, and oral ingestion derived either from residues deposited on dishes, from accidental product ingestion, or indirectly from drinking water. - The consumer aggregate exposure from direct and indirect skin contact as well as from inhalation and from oral route in drinking water and dishware results in an estimated total body burden of 34.6 mg/kg bw/day.
-This body burden is significantly higher compared to the body burden of 0.4 μg/kg bw/day reported in the previous version of this HERA document.
-The higher estimated body burden is a result of using the information from the RIVM report Cleaning Products Fact Sheet To assess the risks for the consumer (RIVM,2006), additional to the consolidated overview concerning habits and practices of use of detergents and surface cleaners in Western Europe which was tabulated and issued by AISE (THPCPWE,2002).
+This body burden is substantially higher than the body burden of 0.4 μg/kg bw/day reported in the previous version of this HERA document.
+The higher estimated body burden is a result of using information from the RIVM report Cleaning Products Fact Sheet (RIVM,2006) to assess the risk to consumers in additional to the AISE overview concerning habits and practices on uses of detergents and surface cleaners in Western Europe (THPCPWE,2002).
 Furthermore, some additional use scenarios have been identified. - The toxicological data show that LAS was not genotoxic in vitro or in vivo, did not induce tumours in rodents after two years daily dosing, and failed to induce either reproductive toxicity or developmental or teratogenic effects.
 The critical adverse effect identified after repeated long term high dosing of LAS to animals was a change in renal biochemical parameters.
 A systemic NOAEL of 68 mg/kg bw/day was established. - Comparison of the aggregate consumer exposure to LAS with the systemic NOAEL results in an estimated Margin of Exposure (MOE) of 1.97.
 The estimated Margin of Exposure is based on conservative estimations of both exposure and NOAEL (which is a systemic NOAEL given the existence of oral toxicokinetic data).
-This MOE is significantly lower compared to the MOE of 17000 reported in the previous version of of this HERA document.
+This MOE is substantially less than the MOE of 17000 reported in the previous version of of this HERA document.
 The lower MOE is a direct result of the higher estimated body burden (see above).